4d/docs/website/translated_docs/es/WebServer/httpRequests.md

 ### $3 - Web client IP address

-The $3 parameter receives the IP address of the browser’s machine.
+El parámetro $3 recibe la dirección IP de la máquina del navegador.
 This information can allow you to distinguish between intranet and internet connections.
 > 4D returns IPv4 addresses in a hybrid IPv6/IPv4 format written with a 96-bit prefix, for example ::ffff:192.168.2.34 for the IPv4 address 192.168.2.34.
 For more information, refer to the [IPv6 Support](webServerConfig.md#about-ipv6-support) section.

 ### $4 - Server IP address

 The $4 parameter receives the IP address requested by the 4D Web Server.
 4D allows for multi-homing, which allows you to use machines with more than one IP address.
 For more information, please refer to the [Configuration page](webServerConfig.html#ip-address-to-listen).

-### $5 and $6 - User Name and Password
+### $5 y $6 - Nombre de usuario y contraseña

 The $5 and $6 parameters receive the user name and password entered by the user in the standard identification dialog box displayed by the browser, if applicable (see the [authentication page](authentication.md)).
 > If the user name sent by the browser exists in 4D, the $6 parameter (the user’s password) is not returned for security reasons.